dotnet/docs-maui/docs/user-interface/menu-bar.md

 - `MenuFlyoutSubItem`, which represents a sub-menu item that can be clicked.
 - `MenuFlyoutSeparator`, which is a horizontal line that separates items in the menu.

 `MenuFlyoutSubItem` derives from `MenuFlyoutItem`, which in turn derives from  <xref:Microsoft.Maui.Controls.MenuItem>.  <xref:Microsoft.Maui.Controls.MenuItem> defines multiple properties that enable the appearance and behavior of a menu item to be specified.
 The appearance of a menu item, or sub-item, can be defined by setting the `Text`, and `IconImageSource` properties.
-The response to a menu item, or sub-item, click can be defined by setting the `Clicked`, `Command`, and `CommandParameter` properties. <!-- For more information about menu items, see [Menu items](). -->
+The response to a menu item, or sub-item, click can be defined by setting the `Clicked`, `Command`, and `CommandParameter` properties.
+For more information about menu items, see [Display menu items](menuitem.md).

 ## Create menu bar items